alma4rebi/swift-programming-language/book/Functions.md

 Here’s a version of the `sayHello(_:)` function that takes the names of two people and returns a greeting for both of them:

-    func sayHello(to person: String, and anotherPerson: String) -&gt; String {
+    func sayHello(to person: String, and anotherPerson: String) -> String {
         return "Hello \\(person) and \\(anotherPerson)!"
     }
     print(sayHello(to: "Bill", and: "Ted"))